fuzzygroup/blog/_drafts/2019-09-01-finding-your-rhythm-as-a-remote-worker.md

 If you don't keep a gear box where you toss old hard drives, cables, an odd network hub, etc then I strongly encourage you to do so.
 Odds are that this pack rat tendency will drive your spouse mad but the productivity benefits are real.

-# Know When to Have Distractions and Not

 # Engineer Invest In Thyself

-I don't thinK I'm wrong in saying that engineers are notoriously cheap.
+I don't think I'm wrong in saying that engineers are notoriously cheap.
 We all look at technology and think to ourselves "I could build that" -- even when it is normally untrue.
 One of the very best decisions you can make is to invest in yourself.
 There are three great purchases that I've made over the years that really, truly improved my productivity:

 * [an Aeron chair](https://fuzzygroup.github.io/blog/startup/2016/10/21/startup-learnings-what-francois-schiettecatte-taught-me.html)
 * Bose Quiet Comfort Headphones